Best-practice fox control in Booderee National Park

 Project start date: 01/09/2023

-Booderee National Park has been controlling foxes in the park for 20 years.
+Booderee National Park (BNP) has been controlling foxes in the park for 25 years.
 In that time, several attempts have been made to reintroduce locally extinct species.
-These include the eastern quoll – a priority species under the Australian Government’s Threatened species action plan 2022–2032.
-Sadly, the success of these reintroduction programs has been repeatedly hampered by fox incursions and subsequent catastrophic predation.
+These include the eastern quoll – a priority species under the Australian Government’s Threatened species action plan 2022–2032, southern brown bandicoot and potoroo However, the success of these reintroduction programs has been repeatedly hampered by fox incursions and subsequent predation.

 Fox in Booderee National Park.
 Photo Parks Australia